BlackHolePerturbationToolkit/h1Lorenz/README.md

 ### Usage

-In the inputs directory you will find the grids we currently use in the project.
-If you want to generate your own grid, use Mathematica notebook in notebooks/ComputeRadialGrid.nb.
+First you need to generate an input grid.
+For this you can use the Mathematica notebook in notebooks/ComputeRadialGrid.nb.

 To run the code use:

-`mpirun -n $numprocs ./h1Lorenz r0 lmax`
+`mpirun -n $numprocs ./h1Lorenz r0 lmax gridfile outdir`

-where ``$numprocs`` should be at least 2 as one core is used to distribute work to the other cores (note: I've not tested how well the code works with n >= 2 in a long time), `r0` is the particle's radius (in Schwarzschild coordinates), and `lmax` is the maximum l value to compute.
+where ``$numprocs`` should be at least 2 as one core is used to distribute work to the other cores (note: we've not tested how well the code works with n >= 2 in a long time), `r0` is the particle's radius (in Schwarzschild coordinates), `lmax` is the maximum l value to compute, gridfile is the location of the gridfile, and outdir is the output directory.

+For example, after runnign the ComputeRadialGrid.nb notebook for r0=8.1 you could run

+`./mpirun -n 2 15 input/radial_grid_r8.1.h5 data/fields_r8.1/`

 ### Output

+The code output the all the components of the first-order metric perturbation in the Lorenz gauge.
+For some modes, some of the asymptotic amplitudes are also computed.
-The data is saved into the /data in HDF5 format.
+The data is saved using the HDF5 format.
 There is a Mathematica notebook (Loadh1Lorenz.nb) in the notebooks/ subfolder which shows how to read in the data.

-In general the l=even, m=0 modes are not computed correctly
+In general the l=even, m=0 modes are not computed accurately (or at all) due to long integration regions for the homogeneous solutions.
+For now and so these should be replaced with another calculation.

-### ToDo

- - Add calculation of C_in/C_out and expansion near horizon
- - Add calculation of F^R and h^{R1}_{ab}

-The above are current performed in a separate Mathematica code which is repeating some of this calculation of this code.
-Be nice to have it all done in a single, fast code run.

 ### Authors